google/clif/clif/python/primer.md

 # We use a type wrapped elsewhere in this .clif file.
 # Hence, import the wrapped type from the CLIF generated C++ header file.
 from "clif/examples/wrappod/python/wrappod_clif.h" import *

+# By importing in the pythonic style as well, we improve PyType safety, as the
+# generated `.pyi` files will use `MyClass` rather than `Any` in the inputs and
+# outputs.
+from clif.examples.wrapped.python.wrappod import MyClass

 from "clif/examples/wrapfunc/wrapfunc.h":
   namespace `clif_example::wrapfunc`: